MSPPM: Data Analytics

 - Policy and Politics: American or International Perspective

 - Strategic Presentation Skills*

 - Machine Learning for Public Policy Lab

 - Data Analytics Capstone Project

-- Practical Unstructured Data Analytics for Policy*
+- Practical Unstructured Data Analytics*

 - Big Data and Large-Scale Computing*